WeblateOrg/weblate/docs/devel/translations.rst

 Shapings are useful to group several strings together so that translators can see all variants of the string at one place.
 You can define regular expression to group the strings in the :ref:`component`.
-In addition to matching keys, the string with key without the expression is also included in the shapings.
+The expression is matched against :guilabel:`Context` to generate root key of the shaping.
+All strings with same root key are then part of single shapings group, including the translation exactly matching the root key, even if that is not matched by the regular expression.

 Following table lists some usage examples:

 +---------------------------+-------------------------------+-----------------------------------------------+